stratis-storage/dbus-signature-pyparsing/README.rst

 informal specification as a "single complete type".
 The CODE attribute is equivalent to the specification's "type code".

-The parser is easily used either by composition or by inheritance.
+The parser is easily used either by delegation or by inheritance.
 Each sub-parser attribute is a ParserElement; consequently each sub-parser supports the addParseAction() method.
 To customize the basic parser to return a particular value as a result of having parsed a signature invoke the